aws-samples/amazon-mq-workshop/labs/lab-5.md

 Click on the **AmazonMQ** namespace and on **Broker Metrics** afterwards.

-> If you have multiple brokers running or already started a broker in the past, enter the name of your current broker in the search field and click enter, to filter the metrics to our workshop brokers (primary and secondary).
+> If you have multiple brokers running or already started a broker in the past, enter the name of your current broker in the search field and click enter, to filter the metrics for the workshop broker (primary and secondary).

 <details><summary>Screenshot</summary><p>